cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 Notes:

 * Jump table compression is not performed when range checks for the given case expression are eliminated via the `unsafe-case-optimization` option, or when the [`case-optimization-strength` compiler directive](SYNTAX-5-OTHER.markdown#option-case-optimization-strength) option has been set to 0.
-* When a compressed jump table is smaller, but slower than a full, or a less compressed jump table, it will only be selected when there isn't enough instruction space for the larger jump table.
-* Compressing a jump table may, under some circumstances, produce a code which is on average faster than a full jump table, while still being smaller.
-When this is the case, the optimizer will select the smaller version over the faster version, even when there is plenty of instruction space.
+* The optimizer will sometimes choose a smaller implementation version over a larger one, even when the optimization goal is speed and there is plenty of instruction space.
+This happens when the smaller implementation is actually faster than the larger one, when the performance of the else branch is considered.
 * Since the bisection search provides better execution time than a linear search, it may be applied even to case expressions too small for a full jump table optimization.

 ### Jump table padding